The Cost of Phishing For Businesses

 How Can I Avoid Phishing Emails?

-With proper preparation, you can drastically lower the cost and impact of an attack.
+Having the tips and best practices for email security awareness is essential for recognizing and avoiding phishing emails, which is critical to protecting sensitive information and preventing future phishing email attacks.
+With proa fish hook on computer keyboard representing phishing attack on computer systemper preparation, you can drastically lower the cost and impact of an attack.
 Implementing even stronger practices can reduce an organization’s exposure to email threats and minimize potential damage.
-Many businesses rely on endpoint security to safeguard users and critical business assets, despite this ineffective approach in combating sophisticated and evolving threats.
+Many businesses rely on endpoint threat protection security to safeguard users and critical business assets, despite this ineffective approach in combating sophisticated and evolving threats

-A capable email security solution requires additional layers of proactive protection accompanied by expert, ongoing system monitoring, maintenance, and support.
-This protection must anticipate and learn from emerging attacks and offer real-time cybersecurity business insights to improve decision-making and policy enforcement.
+A capable email security software solution requires additional layers of proactive phishing protection accompanied by expert, ongoing system monitoring, maintenance, and support.
+This system must anticipate and learn from emerging attacks, and it offers real-time cybersecurity business insights to improve decision-making and policy enforcement.

 Email Scam Costs Construction Company $800K

-In the summer of 2022, authorities seized more than $800,000 from a bank account in Houston controlled by people accused of using online scams to defraud a construction management company, according to U.S. Attorney Alamdar Hamdani.
+In the summer of 2022, authorities seized more than $800,000 from a bank account in Houston.
+It was controlled by people accused of using online scams to defraud a construction management company, according to U.S. Attorney Alamdar Hamdani.

-The U.S. Attorney's Office filed a civil complaint in late January that alleges that one or more unidentified perpetrators used phishing attacks or malware to gain access to the company email servers and accounts of the construction company to collect payments they owed to an engineering company the company was working with on a railway expansion project in California.
+The U.S. Attorney's Office filed a civil complaint in late January alleging that one or more unidentified perpetrators used phishing email attacks or malware to access the construction company’s email servers and accounts.
+This was all in an effort to collect payments the company owed to an engineering business they had been working with on a railway expansion project in California.

 Keep Learning About Phishing Prevention

-The number of phishing attacks continues to increase and plague businesses of all sizes, making it imperative that your organization is prepared for an attack.
-Implementing a comprehensive email security system can help prevent advanced threats, such as targeted spear phishing and ransomware.
+The number of phishing email attacks continues to increase and plague businesses of all sizes, making it imperative that your organization is prepared for any type of threat.
+Implementing comprehensive email security software can help ensure advanced threat protection against targeted spear phishing emails and malware ransomware.

 Must Read Blog Posts